404Future/404Future/README.md

 -->

 # Projects / Courses
+- *Bash Scripting* - Created a basic GitHub scan script to track changes in GitHub repositories.
+- *Bash Scripting* - Created a basic reconnaissance script to automate the discovery process.
-- *Bash Scripting* - created a basic Kali Linux setup script to automate installation and configuration of common tools.
+- *Bash Scripting* - Created a basic Kali Linux setup script to automate installation and configuration of common tools.

 # Skills / Tools
 - *Bash* - Shell scripting and automation